learningdebunked/delight.ai/README.md

-# 🌐 Service Excellence Dynamical System (SEDS) Framework
+# 🌐 Delight.AI - Service Excellence Dynamical System (SEDS)

-A comprehensive framework for building cross-cultural, emotionally-intelligent service systems.
-The SEDS Framework enables the creation of AI systems that can understand and adapt to cultural differences, recognize and respond to emotions, and continuously improve through feedback.
+**SEDS** (Service Excellence Dynamical System) is the core AI framework powering **Delight.AI**, enabling next-generation, emotionally-intelligent customer experiences.
+This comprehensive framework helps build cross-cultural, emotionally-aware service systems that understand and adapt to cultural differences, recognize and respond to emotions, and continuously improve through feedback.

+> **Part of the Delight.AI Platform** - SEDS is the intelligent engine that powers Delight.AI's ability to create meaningful, culturally-aware customer interactions at scale.

 ## ✨ Key Innovations